Can A Bad Starter Kill An Alternator

 5. Smell of burning:

-If you notice a burning smell coming from your engine compartment, it could be a sign that your alternator is overheating.
+If you notice a burning smell coming from your vehicle’s engine compartment, it could be a sign that your alternator is overheating.

 How to prevent the damage of a bad starter from killing an alternator?